Virtuant/hadoop-admin-2019/docs/nosql-concepts.md

-## Lab: NoSql and Performance Comparisons
+## NoSql and Performance Comparisons

 **Objective**: Let's do a little more with HBase to see how the Regions make it perform better.